Emergency Management Guide: Keeping the Public Informed During a Disaster

-The COVID-19 pandemic highlighted the importance of keeping the public up-to-date with the latest information during an emergency.
-Here, we look at how emergency managers can apply this to future incidents, emergencies, and disasters.
+COVID-19 highlighted the importance of keeping the public up-to-date with the latest information during an emergency.
+Here, we look at how emergency managers can apply these learnings about public engagement to future incidents, emergencies, and disasters.

 How important is information sharing during an incident response?